-Sales of our second largest product, Erwinaze/Erwinase, continue to grow.
-Sales of Erwinaze/Erwinase accounted for 16.4% of our total net product sales in the three months ended March 31, 2015 and 17.2% of our total net product sales for the year ended December 31, 2014.
+Sales of our second largest product, Erwinaze/Erwinase (which we refer to in this report as Erwinaze unless otherwise indicated or the context otherwise requires), accounted for 13.9% and 15.1% of our total net product sales in the three and six months ended June 30, 2015, respectively, and 17.2% of our total net product sales for the year ended December 31, 2014.
 We seek to maintain and increase sales of Erwinaze, as well as to make Erwinaze more widely available, through ongoing sales and marketing and research and development activities.
-However, our ability to successfully and sustainably maintain or grow sales of Erwinaze is subject to a number of risks and uncertainties, including the limited population of patients with ALL and the incidence of hypersensitivity reactions to E. coli-derived asparaginase within that population, our ability to obtain clinical data on the use of Erwinaze in young adults age 18 to 39 with ALL who are hypersensitive to E. coli-derived asparaginase, particularly in light of our recent decision to terminate a clinical trial in this patient population based on an inability to enroll patients, as well as our need to apply for and receive marketing authorizations, through the European Union's mutual recognition procedure or otherwise, in certain additional countries so we can launch promotional efforts in those countries, as well as those other risks and uncertainties discussed in Part II, Item 1A "Risk Factors" of this Quarterly Report on Form 10-Q. In particular, a significant challenge to our ability to maintain current sales levels and to increase sales is our need to avoid supply interruptions of Erwinaze due to capacity constraints, production delays, quality challenges or other manufacturing difficulties.
+However, our ability to successfully and sustainably maintain or grow sales of Erwinaze is subject to a number of risks and uncertainties, including the limited population of patients with ALL and the incidence of hypersensitivity reactions to E. coli-derived asparaginase within that population, our need to apply for and receive marketing authorizations, through the European Union's mutual recognition procedure or otherwise, in certain additional countries so we can launch promotional efforts in those countries, as well as those other risks and uncertainties discussed in Part II, Item 1A "Risk Factors" of this Quarterly Report on Form 10-Q. In particular, a significant challenge to our ability to maintain current sales levels and to increase sales is our need to avoid supply interruptions of Erwinaze due to capacity constraints, production delays, quality challenges or other manufacturing difficulties.
 We have limited inventory of Erwinaze, which puts us at significant risk of not being able to meet product demand.
 Erwinaze is licensed from and manufactured by a single source, which was Public Health England, or PHE, through March 31, 2015.
-PHE has advised us that as of April 1, 2015, the facility at which Erwinaze is manufactured was transferred to Porton BioPharma Limited, a limited liability company that is wholly-owned by the U.K. Secretary of State for Health, or PBL.
-We were informed that all of the staff employed in the manufacture and management of Erwinaze have transferred into PBL, and we are now working with PBL on matters related to Erwinaze supply.
-The current manufacturing capacity for Erwinaze is nearly completely absorbed by demand for the product.
-As a consequence of constrained manufacturing capacity, we have had an extremely limited ability to build an excess level of product inventory that could be used to absorb disruptions to supply resulting from any quality or other issues.
+As of April 1, 2015, the facility at which Erwinaze is manufactured was transferred to Porton BioPharma Limited, or PBL, a limited liability company that is wholly owned by the U.K. Secretary of State for Health.
+We are now working with PBL on matters related to Erwinaze supply.
+The current manufacturing capacity for Erwinaze is nearly consequence of constrained manufacturing capacity, we have had an extremely limited ability to build an excess level of product inventory that could be used to absorb disruptions to supply resulting from any quality or other issues.
 If we continue to be subject to capacity constraints or experience quality or other manufacturing challenges in the future, we may be unable to build a desired excess level of product inventory, and our ability to supply the market may be compromised.
 Although we are taking steps to improve the Erwinaze manufacturing process, if our ongoing efforts are not successful, we could experience additional Erwinaze supply interruptions in the future, which could have a material adverse effect on our sales of and revenues from Erwinaze and limit our potential future maintenance and growth of the market for this product.
 In addition, while we continue to work with the manufacturer of Erwinaze to evaluate potential steps to expand production capacity to increase the supply of Erwinaze over the longer term to address worldwide demand, our ability to maintain or increase sales of Erwinaze may be limited by our ability to obtain a sufficient supply of the product.